 Peter Lalor was an Irish-Australian, who was instrumental in the Eureka Rebellion what many say was the start of Australian democracy.
 He was the only outlaw that made it to Parliament.
 This silver proof crown from Niue shows him seated as a ‘gentleman’ in full colour and as an outlaw firing a rife.
 There are policemen, horseback riders and all you would want from such an unusual piece.
 We were only able to purchase 50 pieces of this beautiful and most unusual silver proof crown.
 We think they are great and hope that you will too.

-Star Wars 1 Ounce Silver $2.00, featuring Kylo.
-If you liked Star Wars you will love these Official Silver Proof coins of four of the characters.
-The first three are 1 Troy ounce of 999 Proof Silver, coloured on one side and in a heavy Perspex holder.
-Kylo Ren a Sith Lord from the First Order.
-Rey a resilient survivor and scavenger.
-Captain Phasma, clad in metallic armour head of First Order’s Legion.
-And finally Yoda which comes in a black presentation box.
+Star Wars 1 Ounce Silver $2.00, featuring Kylo Ren.
+If you liked Star Wars you will love this Official Silver Proof coin of one of the characters, Kylo Ren, a Sith Lord from the First Order.
+The coins are struck in 1 Troy ounce of 999 Proof Silver, coloured on one side and in a heavy Perspex holder.
 H. M. Queen Elizabeth II is on the obverse of each of these $2.00 silver proof coins from Niue.
 Supplies are very limited and they would make excellent presents.

 In 1992 everyone thought that the new European currency was going to be called the Ecu.
 So International Numismatic Agency (INA) made a private pattern Ecu to show what a Northern Ireland issue might look like, if it were ever issued, in other words a Patina.
 It is crownsized and struck in Prooflike cupro-nickel.
 On one side a woman playing the harp along with the denomination ‘Twenty-Five Ecu’ and the date 1992.
 The other side has a globe showing Europe with Neptune and Britannia on either side of the globe.
 The legend reads ‘Europe * Europa and N. Ireland’.
 These are now 27 years old and it has been quite sometime since we last offered them for sale.
 Just found a small group in one of vault rooms.
 If you collect Irish coins, Euro or Ecu coins, then this is the piece for you…